apache/flink/docs/dev/event_timestamps_watermarks.md

 There are two different styles of watermark generation: *periodic* and *punctuated*.

-A periodic generator usually observes to the incoming events via `onEvent()` and then emits a watermark when the framework calls `onPeriodicEmit()`.
+A periodic generator usually observes the incoming events via `onEvent()` and then emits a watermark when the framework calls `onPeriodicEmit()`.

 A puncutated generator will look at events in `onEvent()` and wait for special